rkass/zcash/doc/debugging.md

 ### 6. Create a launch.json

+This doc teaches you how to attach to an already running zcashd launched from the command line.
+An earlier version of this doc specified how to launch zcashd from vs code itself.
+I've found the new workflow of launching on command line and attaching separately to be more reliable.

 Create a file called `./vscode/launch.json`.
 See below for what mine looks like.
-Change the `$HOME` environment variable to be whatever the output of `echo $HOME` is in your terminal.

 ```
 {